panglesd/slipshow/docs/record-tutorial.rst

 strokes, making them replay faster.
 Test the new speed by replaying the preview until you are satisfied.

-The remaining fix is to remove the trailing recording time, so that the replaying stops after the last stroke.
+The remaining fix is to remove the trailing recording time, so that replay stops after the last stroke.
 To do this, use the Select tool and click anywhere to unselect everything.
-Then, take the Rescale tool back.
-In the absence of a selection, the rescale tool changes the recording time.
+Then, go back to the Rescale tool.
+In the absence of a selection, the rescale tool changes the overall recording time.
 Click anywhere on the timeline and drag left until the end of the recording is at the end of the last stroke.